jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_hod.md

 Sovereignty is G-d's gift to each individual. **Hod** of **Malchut** is the humble appreciation of this exceptional gift.
 Do I appreciate the special qualities I was blessed with?

 Acknowledge G-d for creating you with personal dignity.
-Be grateful for the personal dignity with which G-d created you.
+Be grateful for the personal sovereignty with which G-d endowed you.
 Show appreciation for the special qualities you have been blessed with.

 </div>